 - a.
 Organize a two-consecutive-week training program to provide NPO and SME productivity and quality facilitators and practitioners with firsthand exposure to the tools and techniques of productivity and related subject areas to create a trained pool of practitioners; - b.
 Assign a local coordinator(s) for managing the program; - c.
 Assign local resource persons, if any; - d.
-Provide administrative and logistic support not covered by the APO; and - e.
+Provide administrative and logistic support not covered by the APO; - e.
+At least a half of the participants in this project should come from SMEs and it is the responsibility of NPOs to maintain the involvement of SMEs; - f.
+NPOs may request SMEs to host site visits and offer their facilities for conducting practical exercises, if necessary; and - g.
 Submit an evaluation report to the APO after program completion.